openjournals/joss/docs/review_criteria.md

 As outlined in the [submission guidelines provided to authors](submitting.html#what-should-my-paper-contain), the JOSS paper (the compiled PDF associated with this submission) should only include:

-- A list of the authors of the software
+- A list of the authors of the software and their affiliations.
-- Author affiliations
+- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.
-- A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience
+- A clear statement of need that illustrates the purpose of the software.
-- A clear statement of need that illustrates the purpose of the software
+- A description of how this software compares to other commonly-used packages in this research area.
-- Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it
+- Mentions (if applicable) of any ongoing research projects using the software or recent scholarly publications enabled by it.
-- A list of key references including a link to the software archive
+- A list of key references including a link to the software archive.

 ```eval_rst
 .. important:: Note the paper *should not* include software documentation such as API (Application Programming Interface) functionality, as this should be outlined in the software documentation.